itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

         if(!retValue.containsError())
         {
-            //here the new parameter is checked whether it's type corresponds or can be cast into the
+            //here the new parameter is checked whether its type corresponds or can be cast into the
             // value in m_params and whether the new type fits to the requirements of any possible
             // meta structure.
             retValue += apiValidateParam(*it, *val, false, true);